“Soft and fluffy bake chocolate donuts with an easy chocolate glaze. A homemade recipe to satisfy your double chocolate doughnut fix!”

 I know.
 What the heezy, right?
 My apologies if I start to get a little donut crazy.

 Not to mention, baked donuts are just so daggum easy!
-My frosting-challenged self can actually get these donuts decorated nicely….. and totally enjoy the process!!
+My frosting-challenged self can actually get these donuts decorated nicely —and totally enjoy the process!
 Omg… I think I may have found another one of my life callings!

 baked chocolate donuts

-MOST IMPORTANT TIP EVER: Before I forget let me tell you something about cake doughnuts.
-DO NOT OVER STIR THE BATTER!
-I’m not yelling with the caps but I just wanted you to see it.
-Over stirring the batter will result in dense, rubbery cupcakes.
-I have a self-diagnosed compulsive stirring obsession so this is hard for me, but I fight my urge and get fluffy, cakey doughnuts every time (well except for those times that I over-stirred) Once, you mix the wet and dry ingredients, stir JUST until the batter is combined.
+Overstirring the batter will result in dense, rubbery cupcakes.
+I have a self-diagnosed compulsive stirring obsession, so this is hard for me, but I fight my urge and get fluffy, cakey doughnuts every time (well, except for those times that I over-stirred).
+Once you have mixed the wet and dry ingredients, stir just until the batter is combined.

 baked chocolate donuts

 I got this handy lil donut pan on Amazon.
 You can find it here.
-I’m not big on have specialty pans, but this guy earned his place.
+I’m not big on having specialty pans, but this guy earned his place.
 Even if he only gets used a few times a year.

 Happy baked donut making!